wilddeer/blog/_posts/en/2014-01-27-responsive-website-testing.md

 - Lots of buggy and inconvenient emulators.
 - Lack of emulators for rare devices.

-My initial idea to buy a device working on each of the popular operating systems (iOS, Android, Windows Phone) realized and turned into gathering of rare devices with a browser on board.
+My initial idea to buy a device working on each of the popular operating systems (iOS, Android, Windows Phone) realized and turned into gathering of rare devices with browser on board.

 My collection now contains Kindle Keyboard and Kindle Paperwhite with their grayscale webkits, Nokia Asha 501 (a phone on modified S40 with horrible Ovi browser and not so horrible Opera Mini working on Java), Nintendo DSi bought after reading [this article](http://maban.co.uk/73), Nintendo 3DS, PS Vita and lots of other rare and not so rare stuff.